sisterai/estate-assistant-system/README.md

 - **Clustering & Similarity Search**

   - k‑Means clustering groups similar properties for more focused suggestions.
-  - kNN (via Pinecone) finds the closest matches to your query in real time.
+  - kNN & Cosine Similarity (via Pinecone) finds the closest matches to your query in real time.

 - **Smooth Animations**
   Engaging transitions and micro‑interactions powered by Framer Motion.